tukib/tukib-gan-gcm-downscaling/README.md

 # Copying the Data from Zenodo / Cloning
 First, clone this repository ```bash git clone https://github.com/nram812/On-the-Extrapolation-of-Generative-Adversarial-Networks-for-downscaling-precipitation-extremes.git```.

-Then copy the files so the "inputs" folder appears like the following:
+Then copy the files so the "inputs" and "outputs" folders so they appear like the following:
 * inputs/
-    * predictor
+    * predictor/
         *target_ACCESS-CM2_hist_ssp370_pr.nc
         *Other_GCMs_hist_SSP370_target_fields_pr.nc

-    * target
+    * target/
         *predictor_ACCESS-CM2_hist_ssp370.nc
         *Other_GCMs_hist_SSP370_predictor_fields.nc

 * outputs/
-    gt_cc_signal_final_v2_geq1mm.nc
+    *gt_cc_signal_final_v2_geq1mm.nc

 These files are collectively about 40GB in size.
 The "static" predictor files, "normalization" files should be part of this repository.
 Please note that the "Other_GCMs...." are only used for evaluation.
 The training and evaluation dataset configurations are provided in a configuration file.